DontEatOreo/nix-dotfiles/README.md

 ## Notes

-- Special thanks to [@ashuramaruzxc](https://github.com/ashuramaruzxc) for bash & zsh aliases, PS1 and `commonAttrs`.
+- Special thanks to [@ashuramaruzxc](https://github.com/ashuramaruzxc) for the bash & zsh aliases and for the bash PS1